Quantifying conjugacy separability in wreath products of groups: Introduction

 \subsection{Motivation}

-One of the original reasons for studying separability properties in groups is the fact that they provide an algebraic analogue to decision problems in finitely presented groups: if a subset $S \subseteq G$ is given in a suitably nice way (i.e. $S$ is recursively enumerable and one can always effectively construct the image of $S$ under the canonical projection onto a finite quotient of $G$) and it is separable in $G$, one can then decide whether a word in the generators of $G$ represents an element belonging to $S$ simply by checking finite quotients.
-Indeed, it was proved by Mal'tsev \cite{malcev} that the word problem is solvable for finitely presented, residually finite groups: given a finite presentation $\langle X \mid R \rangle$ and a word $w \in F(X)$, where $F(X)$ is the free group with the generating set $X$, one runs two algorithms in parallel.
+One of the original reasons for studying separability properties in groups is the fact that they provide an algebraic analogue to decision problems in finitely presented groups in the following way.
+If a $S \subseteq G$ is recursively enumerable separable subset where one can always effectively construct the image of $S$ under the canonical projection onto a finite quotient of $G$, one can then decide whether a word in the generators of $G$ represents an element belonging to $S$ simply by checking finite quotients.
+Indeed, it was proved by Mal'tsev \cite{malcev} by adapting the result of McKinsey \cite{mckinsey} that the word problem is solvable for finitely presented, residually finite groups in the following way.
+Given a finite presentation $\langle X \mid R \rangle$ and a word $w \in F(X)$, where $F(X)$ is the free group with the generating set $X$, one runs two algorithms in parallel.
 The first algorithm enumerates all the products of conjugates of the relators (and their inverses) and checks whether $w$ appears on the list, whereas the second algorithm enumerates all finite quotients of $G$ and checks whether the image of the element of $G$ represented by $w$ is nontrivial.
 In other words, the first algorithm is looking for a witness of the triviality of $w$ whereas the second algorithm is looking for a witness of the nontriviality of $w$.
 Using an analogous approach, Mostowski \cite{mostowski} showed that the conjugacy problem is solvable for finitely presented, conjugacy separable groups.
 In a similar fashion, finitely presented LERF groups have solvable generalised word problem, meaning that the membership problem is uniformly solvable for every finitely generated subgroup.
-In general, algorithms that involve enumerating finite quotients of an algebraic structure are called algorithms of \textbf{Mal'tsev-Mostowski type}.
+In general, algorithms that involve enumerating finite quotients of an algebraic structure are called algorithms of \textbf{Mal'tsev-Mostowski type} or \textbf{McKinsey's} algorithms..

 Most of the existing work has focused on verifying different classes of groups satisfy various separability properties.
 For instance, the following classes of groups are known to be conjugacy separable: virtually free groups (Dyer \cite{dyer}), virtually polycyclic groups (Formanek \cite{formanek_polycyclic}, Remeslennikov \cite{remeslennikov_polycyclic}), virtually surface groups (Martino \cite{armando}), limit groups (Chagas and Zalesskii \cite{limit}), finitely generated right angled Artin groups (Minasyan \cite{raags}), even Coxeter groups whose diagram does not contain $(4,4,2)$-triangles (Caprace and Minasyan \cite{racgs}), one-relator groups with torsion (Minasyan and Zalesskii \cite{1-rel}), fundamental groups of compact orientable 3-manifolds (Hamilton, Wilton, and Zalesskii \cite{compact}), etc. Conjugacy separability is similar to residual finiteness but is much stronger.
 It can be easily seen that every conjugacy separable group is residually finite, but the implication in the opposite direction does not hold.
 Perhaps the easiest example of a residually finite group which is not conjugacy separable was given by Stebe \cite{stebe_sl3z} and independently by Remeslenikov \cite{remeslennikov} when they proved that $\text{SL}_3(\mathbb{Z})$ is not conjugacy separable.